 The pressure to give the perfect gift drives many people to blow their holiday budget and rack up debt.
 Other budget-busters include not tracking purchases, impulse buying extra presents and treating yourself a little too often.

-While 29 per cent of holiday gift shoppers plan to spend less this year due to the pandemic, Canadians still intend to spend an average of $588, according to the CPA Canada 2020 Holiday Spending Study.
+While still lower than previous years, data shows that Canadian households spend an average of $1,520 each holiday season, according to the holiday spending study in 2022.
 Whether you’ve put aside the same amount as last year or are cutting your gift-giving budget, here are a few ways that you can make this a season of giving without overspending.

 Instead of heading online or to a local store without a plan, make a list of everyone you want to buy gifts for.
 Next, add up what you can realistically spend without going into debt — or having to dip into your January grocery money.
 Next, divvy up your budget based on how much you want to give to each of your loved ones.
 An important part of sticking to your budget is tracking what you actually spend, so you don’t go over what you’ve allocated for each person.